 3. Self Strength Focus.

 Give students a piece of paper and either draw or write about their strengths.
-Ask then to focus on 2 physical attributes they love about themselves and 2 internal or characteristic attributes.
+Ask them to focus on 2 physical attributes they love about themselves and 2 internal or characteristic attributes.
 Give each child a chance to share by writing these down on a poster board.
-Hang the board up where children can see how string they are as a group.
+Hang the board up where children can see how strong they are as a group.
 Explain that everyone has strengths and special things about them worth noting.
 Any time they feel like putting a person down, encourage them to find the strengths in that person instead.

 4. Positive talk.

 Sometimes, kids need help developing positive vocabulary.
 Make a list together of different positive words and phrases such as “Way to go” or “I like your..” and so on.
 Then arrange for some role play so kids can practice using these words and phrases.
-Tell them you will be watching to see who uses this positive talk on a daily basis, and praise it when you see it.
+Tell them you will be watching to see who uses this positive talk on a daily basis and praise it when you see it.